 Overlaps exist between defective product liability and medical malpractice claims, so it is best to consult with a medical malpractice attorney about your options.
 Manufacturers may claim they fulfilled their duty to warn about potential dangers by informing medical professionals—who were then expected to inform patients.
 Or, medical staff may fail to properly maintain devices or neglect to ensure recommended products are free of defects and have no known recalls.
 Such instances are complex and require the experience of a skilled malpractice attorney.

-How a West Virginia Defective Medical Device Lawyer Can Help
+How a Charleston Defective Medical Device Lawyer Can Help

 The Charleston defective medical device lawyers at DiPiero Simmons McGinley & Bastress, PLLC help clients establish fault in defective medical device cases to obtain fair compensation for injuries.
 With our years of experience, access to expert witnesses, thorough understanding of the law, and negotiating and litigation skills we achieve results for our clients.
 Contact DiPiero Simmons McGinley & Bastress, PLLC online or call (304) 816-4704 today.